-The Centers for Disease Control and Prevention (CDC) identifies those most at risk during this outbreak as illicit drug users, the homeless, men who have sex with men and those who are incarcerated.
-More than 50 percent of the individuals diagnosed with hepatitis A in Indiana have reported illicit drug use, while nearly 10 percent have reported being homeless and more than 15 percent were recently incarcerated.
+It is particularly important for healthcare providers who work with at-risk groups and people who are uninsured or underinsured to offer hepatitis A immunization so more Hoosiers can be protected.
+The Centers for Disease Control and Prevention (CDC) identifies those most at risk during this outbreak as illicit drug users, individuals experiencing homelessness or in transient living situations, men who have sex with men and those who are incarcerated.
+More than 50 percent of the individuals diagnosed with hepatitis A in Indiana have reported illicit drug use, while nearly 10 percent have reported homelessness, and more than 15 percent were recently incarcerated.